oscarcastillofdez/HyjackedOnSpace2D/README.md

 # HyjackedOnSpace2D

 A 2D action-adventure video game set in space where you need to fight aliens as they appear, and battle various bosses and hordes across a total of 4 levels.
-Made with Pygame in collaboration with [Oscar Castillo Fernandez](https://github.com/oscarcastillofdez) and [Carlos Rojo](https://github.com/carlosrojoudc)
+Made with Pygame.

 ## Controls